-AMOUNTS (IN MILLIONS) ----- USES OF CONSIDERATION: Cash payable to La Grange Energy(b)(c)..... \$ 86.8 Estimated reimbursement of capital expenditures.....
-5.0 Units to be issued to La Grange Energy(a).....
-567.7 Energy Transfer debt, including accrued interest, to be retired(b) (C).....
-227.0 Energy Transfer accounts payable and other specified liabilities to be assumed(b) (c).....
-137.2 -----Energy Transfer transaction consideration(a).....
-1,023.7 ------Cash payable to acquire Heritage Holdings.....
-50.0 Note payable to acquire Heritage Holdings.....
-50.0 Transaction costs, including underwriting discount.....
-23.8 Cash on the balance ----- \$1,184.6 =======
+AMOUNTS (IN MILLIONS) SOURCES OF

+CONSIDERATION: Gross proceeds from this common

+unit offering \$ 265.0 Units to

+be issued to La Grange

+Energy(a)

+to acquire Heritage Holdings

+50.0 Borrowings under new Energy Transfer

+credit facility 275.0 \$1,157.7

+====== USES OF CONSIDERATION: Cash payable to

+La Grange Energy(b)(c)\$

+87.3 Estimated reimbursement of capital

+expenditures 5.0 Units to be

+issued to La Grange

+Energy(a)

+Transfer debt, including accrued interest, to

+be retired(b)

+(c)

+227.0 Energy Transfer accounts payable and

+other specified liabilities to be assumed(b)

+(c)

+Energy Transfer transaction

+consideration(a)

+AMOUNTS (IN MILLIONS) ----- SOURCES OF

+AMOUNIS (IN MILLIONS)

+Cash payable to acquire Heritage

+Holdings 50.0 Note

+payable to acquire Heritage

+Holdings 50.0

+Transaction costs, including

+underwriting discount 23.0

+Cash on the balance

+sheet

+10.5 \$1,157.7 ======

 - (a) For purposes of this table, the value attributable to the units issued to La Grange Energy is based on the average market price for our common units for the three trading days prior to and the three trading days after execution of the agreements relating to the Energy Transfer transaction, which was \$35.74 per common unit.
-At the time these agreements were entered into, the parties determined the value of the units based on the prior 45 day average market price, which was \$33.40 per common unit, resulting in a value of \$987 million at such time for the Energy Transfer transaction. - (b) Determined as of August 31, 2003. - (c) The cash payable to La Grange Energy, the Energy Transfer debt to be retired and the Energy Transfer accounts payable and other specified liabilities to be assumed will equal \$451.0 million in aggregate.
+At the time these agreements were entered into, the parties determined the value of the units based on the prior 45 day average market price, which was \$33.40 per common unit, resulting in a value of \$987 million at such time for the Energy Transfer transaction. - (b) Determined as of August 31, 2003. - (c) The cash payable to La Grange Energy, the Energy Transfer debt to be retired and the Energy Transfer accounts payable and other specified liabilities to be assumed will equal \$451.5 million in aggregate.

-Heritage Propane Financial Results.
+Record Heritage Propane Partners Earnings.
 Our net income for the fiscal year ended August 31, 2003 was a record \$31.1 million, or \$1.79 per limited partner unit, as compared to net income of \$4.9 million, or \$0.25 per limited partner unit, for fiscal 2002 and net income of \$19.7 million, or \$1.43 per limited partner unit, for fiscal 2001.
 Our earnings before interest, taxes, depreciation and amortization, as adjusted, which we refer to as EBITDA, as adjusted, for fiscal 2003 also reached a record level of \$111.0 million, as compared to our EBITDA, as adjusted, of \$81.5 million for fiscal 2002 and our EBITDA, as adjusted, of \$97.4 million for fiscal 2001.
 These increases were due to more favorable weather conditions during fiscal 2003 in our areas of operations that led to higher volumes and gross margins and, to a lesser extent, the benefit of volumes added through acquisitions.
 For a discussion of EBITDA, as adjusted, and a reconciliation of EBITDA, as adjusted, to net income, please read footnote (c) to "Heritage Propane Partners Selected Historical Financial and Operating Data" beginning on page S-26 of this prospectus supplement.

 Distribution Increase.
 On October 15, 2003, we paid a quarterly cash distribution of \$0.65 per common unit (an annualized rate of \$2.60 per unit) on our outstanding common units for the fourth quarter of fiscal year 2003.
 The \$0.65 per common unit quarterly distribution represents an increase of \$0.0125 per common unit (an annualized increase of \$0.05 per unit) over the distribution paid for the third quarter of fiscal 2003 and the ninth quarterly distribution increase since our inception.
-We have also declared a cash distribution of \$0.65 per common unit on our outstanding units for the first quarter of fiscal year 2004, which distribution will be payable on January 14, 2004 to holders of record as of December 30, 2003.